-Dr. Robert Bachoo is a physician-scientist in the Department of Neurology and Neurotherapeutics and holds joint appointments in the Department of Internal Medicine and the Simmons Comprehensive Cancer Center.
+Dr. Robert Bachoo is a physician-scientist in the Department of Neurology and holds joint appointments in the Department of Internal Medicine and the Simmons Comprehensive Cancer Center.
 He leads the Neuro-Oncology Translational Laboratory in the Simmons Comprehensive Cancer Center, coordinating multidisciplinary basic, translational, and clinical brain tumor-related research.

 Dr. Bachoo received his MD from the University of Toronto (Ontario, Canada) and his PhD from McGill University (Quebec, Canada).
 He completed his Neurology training at Tufts University, Boston, where he served as the Chief Resident in Neurology.
 Following his clinical training, he joined Dr. Ronald Depinho’s laboratory at Dana Farber Cancer Institute, Harvard University, Boston, as a post-doctoral research fellow, while serving as a Clinical Instructor in Neurology Brigham and Women’s Hospital, Harvard University.
 Dr. Bachoo joined the faculty of Neurology and Neurotherapeutics at UT Southwestern Medical Center in 2006 and was named the Miller Family Professor in Neuro-Oncology.